-Royal Crown Derby is one of the oldest remaining english porcelian manufacters, based in Osmaston Road Derby.
-The company is known for its high quality bone china and has been producing items of tableware and ornamental ware since 1750.
+Royal Crown Derby is one of the oldest remaining English porcelain manufacturers, and is based fairly locally to Potteries Auctions in Osmaston Road, Derby.
+The company is known for its high-quality bone china and has been producing items of tableware and ornamental ware since 1750.

-The old Imari pattern dates back to 1882 and was inspired by traditional designs from China and Japan.
-The Derby factory established itself within the Imari market by creating designs such as ‘Witches', 'Grecain' and ‘Duck’.
-The distinguished rich colours and gold gild were used to show peoples wealth and luxury in the early 18th century.
+The distinctive 1128 Old Imari pattern dates back to 1882.
+Inspired by traditional designs imported from Japan and China to Europe in the early decades of the 18th Century.
+Manufacturers throughout Europe started creating stunning porcelain pieces inspired by these wonderful wares in the late 18th Century and early 19th Century.
+The Derby porcelain factory established itself firmly within the Imari wares market by creating a wide assortment of designs that were inspired by the original eastern designs with interesting names such as ‘Witches’, ‘Grecian’ and ‘Duck’.
+The distinguished rich colours and gold gild were used to show peoples wealth and luxury in the early 18th Century.

-S Pearson & Son acquired the company in 1964 where it became part of the Allied English Potteries group, but in 2000 H Gibson (former director of Royal Doulton) and a Pearson family member bought Royal Crown Derby, making them an independent company again.
-It is know owned by K Oates (former chief excutive of both Royal Doulton and Steelite).
-To this day they still produce dinnerware ranges, Old Imari, Traditional Imari, Red Aves, Blue Mikado and olde Avesbury.
-In 1981 paperweights were introduced and are popular today and collected by many.
+S Pearson & Son acquired the company in 1964 where it became part of the Allied English Potteries group.
+In 2000 Hugh Gibson (former director of Royal Doulton) and a Pearson family member bought Royal Crown Derby, making them an independent company again.
+The company is now owned by Kevin Oakes (former chief executive of both Royal Doulton and Steelite).

 Present product lines include paperweights, which were introduced in 1981 were and immensely popular.
 Royal Crown Derby also continue to produce patterns in the Imari style, distinguished for its rich colours and intricate gilding, including the dinnerware ranges Old Imari, Traditional Imari, Red Aves, Blue Mikado (designed by Thomas Amos Reed), and Olde Avesbury.